About

 Bible Prophecy Simplified

-Ministry outreaches and opportunities have expanded over the years to include, writing books, pastoring and co-pastoring, street ministry, outreaches to battered women, those in bondage to various addictions, preaching, teaching, public speaking at group meetings and seminars, online outreach through blogs and our radio station that streams 24/7 365 days a year, winning souls and making disciples .
+Ministry outreaches and opportunities have expanded over the years to include, writing books, pastoring and co-pastoring, street ministry, outreaches to battered women, those in bondage to various addictions, preaching, teaching, public speaking, and six columns on Substack.

 I have been both sprinkled and dunked